patrickgue/mailclient/README.md

 Mail client with retro design.
-Not much to see yet...
+In active development, currently able to display a list of mails in your main inbox.

 ![window showing example data](./doc/screenshot.png)

-_few random pointers and resources:_
+# Getting started

+You need the [openmotif](https://archlinux.org/packages/extra/x86_64/openmotif/) and [curl](https://archlinux.org/packages/core/x86_64/curl/) to compile this project (arch packages linked.
+Use -dev versions on debian)

 rename `config.h.example` to `config.h` and fill in your server/username/password

+# few random pointers and resources: